mattbis/public-service-websites.checks/README.md

 - under versions
 - the need for versions
 ### data requires a clear taxonomy and organisation
-- confusing people wastes countless hours in emails and requests - if you insist on providing rest, then please, reorganise it via aliases, into something that actually makes sense
+- confusing people wastes countless hours in emails and requests - if you insist on providing API, then please, reorganise it via aliases, into something that actually makes sense : over the duration of the service.. and don't mothball stuff that is badly understood...
+- if your cloud/service/node serves, it must be documented and it must be within a tree....
+- bad documentation and links to how things work, are a recipe to be distrusted and gain bad comments...
 - For example:
 - from `/rest-srv.old/thing/Method/Get`
 - `/legacy/vN` old
 - `/rest/vN` now
+- both work but its to help people figure it out at first...

 ### critique and good
 - aim of the website